Using Social Media in Midwifery Practice

 Be mindful that everything posted reflects on the practice group, its midwives, their hospitals, the community, and the profession of midwifery.
 When posting, liking or commenting, remember that online posts remain there forever.
 If it should not be said in person or to a large group of people, it shouldn’t be said online.
 Even posts in “private” or “secret” groups can be subject to a warrant and it should be noted that a user’s full history on Facebook can be viewed in the Activity Log (accessed through the drop down menu in the top right corner).

-Avoid appearing to promote a particular commercial product or service (e.g., doula, birth photographer) as per the CMO Code of Ethics.
+Avoid appearing to promote a particular commercial product or service (e.g., doula, birth photographer).
 If others post links to those services, delete them and explain that they were removed because the page is not intended for advertising.

 Posts about clinical content should be avoided: seemingly innocuous or positive statements about a birth may leave a client frustrated with how friends and family learned of their birth or their different perception of the birth.
 It may also breach client confidentiality.
 For examples, read one doula’s blog post about “social media disasters.”